mk-fg/incremetal-disk-compare-and-sync/README.rst

   blocks to a non-sparse destination (i.e. "apply patch/delta" that way), or convert those to/from non-sparse files as-needed.

+- Resumable/repeatable dumb-copy between two devices, to use instead of dd/ddrescue_.

+  Sometimes you just have to tweak minor stuff on source dev, or have some old copy otherwise, and doing full clone over that is a waste of time and SSD cycles.

 For most other uses, aforementioned rdiff_ and rsync_ tools might be good enough (see rsync's --partial, --inplace and --append-verify opts in particular) - make sure to look at those first.